lluppesms/pipelines-dotnet-core/Labs/Module4-Lab-06.md

 ### Task 2: Add the appropriate steps to the file

 Replace the code provided with the following.

-Note: you may have to adjust the template paths to match where you saved your template.
+> Note: you may have to adjust the path to the template to match where you saved it.

 ``` yaml
 # ----------------------------------------------------------------------------------------------------